kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 }
 ```

-While these tools are very useful for testing APIs, it can be challenging to automate these requests, as well as integrate them with other platforms.
+While these tools are very useful for testing APIs, it can be challenging to automate requests, as well as integrate them with other platforms.

 ## Making HTTP Requests inside of Kestra

-To make a request, you can use the task type `io.kestra.plugin.fs.http.Request` which will allow us to make requests to websites outside of Kestra.
+This is where Kestra comes into enable us to automate requests with other tasks!
+Below, we'll cover how you can make a `GET`, `POST`, `PUT`, and `DELETE` request directly in your flow.

+To make a request, you can use the task type `io.kestra.plugin.fs.http.Request`.
 For more information on the the task type, head over to the [dedicated documentation.](https://kestra.io/plugins/plugin-fs/tasks/http/io.kestra.plugin.fs.http.request)

 ### GET Request

-Making a GET Request in Kestra is super useful if you want to fetch up-to-date data from a server and then perform computation directly on it without needing to manually intervene.
+Making a `GET` Request in Kestra is super useful if you want to fetch up-to-date data from a server and then perform computation directly on it without needing to manually intervene.

-In this example, our flow is making a GET Request to collect a JSON of products and print the output to the logs:
+In this example, our flow is making a `GET` Request to collect a JSON of products and print the output to the logs:

 ```yaml
 id: http_get_request_example